CalciferZh/C--/README.md

-# C--
+# JavaScript--
-A C-- plastic compiler.
+A Javascript-- plastic compiler.